Cqsi/qnano/README.md

 # QNano

 QNano is a lightweight 2-qubit quantum circuit simulator and gate compiler written in Rust.

 It's designed for rapid prototyping and provides a straightforward look into state-vector manipulation using complex probability amplitudes.

 ## Key Features
-* Universal quantum gates: Supports H, X, Z, S, T, CX, and CZ. it can theoretically perform any quantum computation possible on two qubits.
+* *Universal quantum gates:* It can perform any quantum computation possible on two qubits.
+See [supported gates](#supported-gates).

-* Four state vectors: Tracks all four computational basis states (∣00⟩, ∣01⟩, ∣10⟩, ∣11⟩).
+* *Four state vectors:* Tracks ∣00⟩, ∣01⟩, ∣10⟩, ∣11⟩.

-* Complex phases: Uses Complex64 to track amplitudes.
-This enables the simulation of quantum interference and phase kickback.
+* *Complex phases:* Uses [Complex64](https://docs.rs/num-complex/latest/num_complex/struct.Complex.html) to track amplitudes.

-* Entanglement Support: Full CX gate implementation allows for the creation of entangled qubits.
+* *Entanglement Support:* Full CX gate implementation allows for the creation of entangled qubits.

-* Custom .qnano DSL: A simple text-based assembly language for defining and loading quantum circuits.
+* *Custom .qnano DSL:* A simple text-based assembly language for defining and loading quantum circuits.

 ## Supported gates